theo-armour/2025/blog/2025-08-25-new-career.md

 # 2025-08-25 New Career

 I think it's time to change careers.
 Publishing the heritage happenings is just too much.
-I'm not a bad writer, so instead of publishing, I should go to becoming an author of articles.I could publish them on my blog on TheoArmour.com and then upload them to Medium and Substack.
+I'm not a bad writer, so instead of publishing, I should go to becoming an author of articles.
+I could publish them on my blog on TheoArmour.com and then upload them to Medium and Substack.

 As much as possible, the writing will be human.